tparchman/RFseq_projects/CADE_PIJE_roundII/CADE/mapping_variant_calling_basicpopgen.md

    * `-a` (optional) allows you to choose the BWT construction algorithm
       * `is` (default) usually faster but limited to databases smaller than 2GB
       * `bwtsw` for use on large databases (e.g. whole genomes)
-   * CADEdenovo_k3i3c94 is the denovo assembly from CD-HIT
+   * `CADEdenovo_k3i3c94` is the denovo assembly from CD-HIT that I decided to go ahead with.
+Less contigs will speed mapping but also funnel analyses towards better loci, perhaps.

    The result of this step should produce 5 new files named with your chosen prefix and the following extensions: `*.amb`, `*.ann`, `*.bwt`, `.pac`, `*.sa`